You should know up front what the taxes in Arizona amount to... as well as any other state that you are contemplating retiring to.

 When you first move to Arizona, you may be surprised, when you register your automobile... that the state charges a one-time fee that is based upon the current value of the car.
 It is very similar to personal property tax charged by other states

-Compared to other states the fees for emission checks, and auto registration, will probably be lower than what you're used to.here is the link to the Arizona DMV website...this also is your source for information on drivers license and such.
+Compared to other states the fees for emission checks, and auto registration, will probably be lower than what you're used to.here is the link to Arizona DMV ...this also is your source for information on drivers license and such.

 Now for the good news, the property taxes in Arizona will most likely be lower than what you're used to...
-As an example, a home appraised (not assessed value)value of $350,000, in Maricopa County (Phoenix), is $2200 a year.
-That that is half for instance for what a similar California home would be taxed at.
+As an example, a home with an appraised (not assessed value) value of $350,000, in Maricopa County (Phoenix), is $2200 a year.
+That that is half of what a similar California home would be taxed at.